 The Hunger Games: Catching Fire

-: begins as (Jennifer Lawrence) has returned home safely after winning the 74th Annual Hunger Games along with fellow tribute .
+The Hunger Games: begins as () has returned home safely after winning the 74th Annual Hunger Games along with fellow tribute Peeta Mellark.
 Winning means that they must turn around and leave their family and close friends, embarking on a “Victors’ Tour” of the districts.

 For Catching Fire, the filmmakers invited one of today's most popular rock bands -- the seven-time GRAMMY® Award winning British group Coldplay – to write and record their first-ever original song for a motion picture.